Abhipratapsingh123/Krid.ai_task/README.md

 ##  Example Commands
-- `You: Add a task "Prepare project report" for Aditya due on 2025-09-15`
-- `Employer: Please create a task to review code assigned to Lakshay.`
+- `Employer: Abhi,you have to submit the assignment by Monday`
+- `Employer: Abhi,you also have to submit the PPt by Friday`
+- `You: I have completed the assignment work.`
-- `You: Mark the first task as DONE.`
+- `You: I have also completed the PPt work.`
 - `Employer: Show me all tasks.`
-- `You: Delete this conversation.`